wcarvalho/ViralityPredictionModel/README.md

 ## Structure of the repository
 - We put number for each subtask in chronological order.
 The data pipeline flows from 1 to 3.
-- In each folder, there is 'run.sh' file.
+- In each folder, there is **'run.sh' (not MAKEFILE)** file.
 You can run each part of the codes just by executing it.

 ## Input data for our model